ChrisWhealy/edge-cdn-store/README.md

 ## Generate TLS Certificate

-This PoC requires your server certificate and private key are located in the `./keys` directory as `server.crt` and `server.pem`.
+This PoC requires that your server certificate and private key files are located in the `./keys` directory as `server.crt` and `server.pem`.

 ## Usage